huihut/1024Spiders/README.md

 # 1024 Spider

-Some 1024 spiders, crawling porn information and magnet url, inserting the database.
+Some 1024 spiders, crawling porn information and magnet-link, inserting the database.

 * Python 3.6.3
 * MySQL 8.0.14